 Meet Accounting Professor Michael Moore

-Michael Moore joined LMU’s Department of Accounting as a professor in residence during the summer of 2013.
-He currently teaches a “Federal Income Tax” course at the undergraduate level and will teach several graduate courses in the future, including “Professional Accounting Research” and “International Tax.”
-Moore is also director of LMU's new Master of Science in Accounting Program, where, among other duties, he oversees the selection of high-quality students for the year-long program.
+Michael Moore joined LMU’s Department of Accounting as a professor in residence in 2013.
+He currently teaches a “Federal Income Tax” course at the undergraduate level and teaches several graduate courses, including “Professional Accounting Research” and “International Tax.”
+Moore is also director of LMU's Master of Science in Accounting Program, where, among other duties, he oversees the selection of high-quality students for the year-long program.

 Prior to LMU, Moore worked at the University of California, Riverside where he served as professor of accounting, chair of the Department of Accounting and Information Systems, and director of the Master of Professional Accountancy Program.
 He’s also taught accounting at USC, Colorado State University and the University of Texas at Austin.
 From 1997 to 2008, Moore took a break from teaching and was a partner with Hull, Ruhl & Moore in Redondo Beach, but decided to return to academia because he “still had many things he wanted to accomplish.”

 After teaching at several large universities, Moore is thrilled to be at the smaller-sized LMU where he believes he can truly make a difference.
 So far, he’s especially impressed by the accounting students, describing them as “a solid group that’s inquisitive, polite, respectful and eager to learn.”

 Originally from Seattle, Moore attended a Jesuit grade school and high school and admits he’s had his eye on LMU for some time.
 “It’s so nice being back in a Jesuit environment.
 I’ve always liked the intellectual process and rigor of a Jesuit education.”